tlcsdm/eclipse-iconpreview/README.md

 # IconPreview

-IconPreview is a plugin for Eclipse, it opened the files selected in “Package Explorer” and “Navigator” in the system file browser.
+IconPreview is a lightweight Eclipse plugin that allows you to preview image files in the Eclipse "Package Explorer" view.

 Now support the following image formats:
 * png